madpiano/2019-432/slides/class01/README.md

 ## Getting Help

 For any questions related to the course, email `431-help at case dot edu`.
-Our teaching assistants and myself are now monitoring this, and this is the way to get the fastest possible response.
+Our teaching assistants and myself are now monitoring this, and this should yield the fastest possible response.

 - The teaching assistants this semester are Bob Winkelman, Satyakam Mishra, Maher Kazimi and Zuxi (Terry) Cui.
-- We will announce office hours for the teaching assistants soon.
+- Office hours are 11:30 - 12:45 Monday through Friday, plus 2:30 - 3:45 on Tuesdays and Thursdays.
+Details at the bottom of the [Course Calendar](https://github.com/THOMASELOVE/2019-432/blob/master/calendar.md).

 ## Deliverables

-Details coming soon.
+- [Homework 1](https://github.com/THOMASELOVE/2019-432/tree/master/homework) is due 2019-02-01 at 2 PM.

 ## Today's Materials